Neal Adams: First Marvel Comics work

 While continuing to freelance for DC, Adams in 1969 also began freelancing for Marvel Comics, where he penciled several issues of the mutant-superhero team title X-Men and one story for a horror anthology title.
 The Marvel "Bullpen Bulletins" column of Fantastic Four #87 (June 1969) described Adams as having "one foot planted in our Marvel doorway.
 We're guessing your ecstatic comments, when you see the way he illustrated our latest X-Men bombshell, will transform him into a Marvel madman from head to toe."
 Such freelancing across the two leading companies was rare at the time; most DC creators who did so worked pseudonymously.
 Adams recalled in 1976:

 He teamed with writer Roy Thomas on X-Men, then on the verge of cancellation, starting with issue #56 (May 1969).
-Adams penciled, colored, and, according to Thomas, did most of the plotting, including the entire plot for issue #65.
+Adams penciled, colored, and collaborated on plotting, including the entire plot for issue #65.
 In that issue, his final work on the series, Adams and writer Dennis O'Neil, in one of that creative team's earliest collaborations, revived the Professor X character.
 While working on the series, Adams was paired for the first time with inker Tom Palmer, with whom he would collaborate on several acclaimed Marvel comics; the duo's work here netted them 1969 Alley Awards for Best Pencil Artist and Best Inking Artist, respectively.
 Thomas won that year for Best Writer.
 Though the team failed to save the title, which ended its initial run with #66 (March 1970), the collaboration here and on the "Kree-Skrull War" arc of The Avengers #93–97 (Nov.
 1971 – May 1972) produced what comics historians regard as some of Marvel's creative highlights of the era.
 Adams also wrote and penciled the horror story "One Hungers" in Tower of Shadows #2 (Dec.
 1969), and co-wrote with Thomas, but did not draw, another in Chamber of Darkness #2 (Dec.
 1969).
 Thomas and Adams collaborated again along with scripter Gerry Conway and penciler Howard Chaykin to introduce the series "The War of the Worlds" and its central character, Killraven, in Amazing Adventures vol. 2 #18 (May 1973).